cloudflavor/tooler/README.md

+Nspawn-toolbox
+---
-bootstrap running containers with systemd-nspawn with the help of Docker.
+Bootstrap running containers with systemd-nspawn with the help of Docker.

-First edit the `Dockerfile` to your liking - by default it's only a bare docker hub opensuse:leap image.
+For different Linux flavors, check out the [flavors](flavors) directory.

+By default the main [Dockerfile](Dockerfile) contains [all the linux utilities](TOOLBOX.md) that you need for debugging.
+But you can also edit it to your liking.

 `sudo make build` - This will build the `Dockerfile` creating a systemd-nspawn compatible root file system that you can then use to spawn a new container.